chidibangzz/note-taker/README.md

-## Project title
-Note taker app
+## Note Taker app
-This app allows you to save notes when the user types in their desired tile and message they want to save
+This app allows you to save notes when the user types in their desired tile and message they want to save.

 ## Motivation
 I wanted to be able to take important information and save it for a later purpose.
 I also didn't want to use the calender that my iphone gave me